-By contrast, Netflix offers three options for streaming: One screen at a time in standard definition for $8.99, two screens at a time in HD for $12.99, or four screens at a time in Ultra HD for 15.99.
-In addition, users can download videos to their phones and tablets for offline viewing.
+Netflix offers three streaming options: One screen at a time in SD for $8.99, two screens in HD for $12.99, or four screens in Ultra HD for $15.99.
+Plus, users can download videos to their phones and tablets for offline viewing.
 That adds annually up to $107.88, $155.88, or $191.88, respectively, depending on your package and taxes.
 However, for that cost, you get one of the biggest streaming libraries of classic content around.

-That said, Hulu’s deep movie archive, which includes Disney films, is on par with what you can find on Amazon’s Prime streaming service.
+That said, Hulu’s deep movie archive, is on par with Amazon Prime Video when it comes to new movies.
 If you have both services, you will notice a lot of overlap in the movies streaming on each service.

 - Select the “Start Your Free Trial” banner.

-- Now it’s time to select your plan.
-Hulu offers new subscribers a free trial, but the length of your free period depends on what service you’re trying.
-The standard Hulu streaming service offers users one full free month to try out the service before being charged.
+- Choose your plan.
+New subscribers get a free trial, but the length of your free period depends on what service you’re trying.
+The standard Hulu package offers users one full free month to try the service before being charged.
 Select the plan that’s right for you, depending on your budget and your tolerance for ads.

 - Choose your designed payment method.
-You will not be charged by Hulu until the end of your trial period.
+You will not be charged until the end of your trial period.